 Like other electrical equipment, light fittings are given an IP Rating to indicate their suitability for a particular environment.
 IP stands for ingress protection and the rating consists of the letters IP followed by a two digit number.
-The first number indicates the level of protection provided against intrusion by extraneous objects, dust etc. The second digit indicates the level of waterproofing.
+The first number indicates the level of protection provided against intrusion by solid objects such as dirt or dust.
+The second digit indicates the level of protection against various degrees of moisture.
 For a more in-depth explanation of IP Ratings take a look at our definitive guide to IP Ratings.

 Bathroom zones are best described with reference to illustrations but the measurements stated are quite specific and must be adhered to.
 What follows should help with understanding what grade of fittings can be placed in the different bathroom zones and the reasons why.
 It is only a guide and such work should always be carried out by a qualified electrician who will be conversant with the IEE Wiring Regulations (17th Edition).